Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 i.e., the rotation eigenvalue $-1$ at 0D blocks $\mu_1$ are trivialized by the atomic insulator $|\eta\rangle_{p6}^{\mu_1}$.
 Near $\mu_3$, there are three holes that can form another atomic insulator:

 with rotation property as:

 so there is no trivialization near $\mu_3$.

 Subsequently we consider the complex fermion sector.
 First of all, as shown in Fig. \ref{p6}, we should identify that there is one 0D block labeled by $\mu_1$ per unit cell, two 0D block labeled by $\mu_3$ per unit cell and three 0D block labeled by $\mu_2$ per unit cell.
-Repeatedly consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it add six complex fermions at each 0D block $\mu_1$ and removes two complex fermions at each 0D block $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, suppose there are $a$ complex fermions on each $\mu_1$, $b$ complex fermions at each $\mu_2$, and the total number of complex fermions on $\mu_1$ and $\mu_2$ within a certain unit cell is $c=a+3b$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_2$ is $a+6n/b-2n$, and the total number of complex fermions on $\mu_1$ and $\mu_2$ within a certain unit cell remains invariant.
-So for a specific $c$, there are only two independent cases:
+Repeatedly consider 1D bubble equivalence on 1D blocks $\tau_1$ [cf. 1D bubble, here yellow and red dots represent particle and hole, respectively, and they can be trivialized if we shrink them to a point]: it add six complex fermions with $U^f(1)$ charge $+1$ at each 0D block $\mu_1$ and two complex fermions with $U^f(1)$ charge $-1$ at each 0D block $\mu_2$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.

-which reduces the classification from complex fermion decorations on $\mu_1$ and $\mu_2$ from $\mathbb{Z}^2$ to $\mathbb{Z}\times\mathbb{Z}_2$.
-Then consider 1D bubble equivalence on 1D blocks $\tau_2$: it adds six complex fermions at each 0D block $\mu_1$ and removes three complex fermions at each 0D block $\mu_3$ (by adding three holes), hence the number of complex fermions at $\mu_1$ and $\mu_3$ are not independent.
-More specifically, suppose there are $a'$ complex fermions on each $\mu_1$, $b'$ complex fermions at each $\mu_3$, and the total number of complex fermions on $\mu_1$ and $\mu_3$ within a certain unit cell is $c'=a'+2b'$.
-Take above manipulation $n'$ times ($n'\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_3$ is $a'+6n'/b'-3n'$, and the total number of complex fermions on $\mu_1$ and $\mu_3$ within a certain unit cell remains invariant.
-So for a specific $c'$, there are only three independent cases:
+Then consider 1D bubble equivalence on 1D blocks $\tau_2$: it adds six complex fermions with $U^f(1)$ charge $+1$ at each 0D block $\mu_1$ and three complex fermions with $U^f(1)$ charge $-1$ at each 0D block $\mu_3$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_3$ are not independent.